-For a detailed explanation of our risk governance framework, see section 1.5 entitled Corporate governance and risk management, under the heading Risk governance framework, in BCE's Management's Discussion and Analysis dated March 8, 2018, included in BCE's 2017 annual report, available on SEDAR at sedar.com, on EDGAR at sec.gov and on BCE's website at BCE.ca.
-For a detailed explanation of the material risks applicable to BCE and its subsidiaries, see section 8 entitled Regulatory environment and section 9 entitled Business risks in BCE's Management's Discussion and Analysis dated March 8, 2018.
+For a detailed explanation of our risk governance framework, see section 1.5 entitled Corporate governance and risk management, under the heading Risk governance framework, in BCE's MD&A dated March 7, 2019, included in BCE's 2018 annual report, available on SEDAR at sedar.com, on EDGAR at sec.gov and on BCE's website at BCE.ca.
+For a detailed explanation of the material risks applicable to BCE and its subsidiaries, see section 8 entitled Regulatory environment and section 9 entitled Business risks in BCE's MD&A dated March 7, 2019.